 Topics Map > Teaching and Learning > Canvas@illinois.edu

-This page contains information on how to make file downloads more accessible in Canvas.
+This page contains file download options for users in Canvas.

 Figure 1: Preview in Overlay